Home Reports Canada Home and Garden Shopify Ecommerce Industry Report

 Key Takeaways

-Organic search dominates at 68.5% of total traffic, yet YoY organic traffic has declined sharply by 26.9%, signaling a significant erosion in SEO effectiveness.
+Organic search dominates traffic at 70.1% of total visits, yet YoY organic traffic has declined -17.4%, signaling a significant and compounding SEO vulnerability for Canadian Home and Garden stores.

 Get a monthly email when this data is updated